desihub/tutorials/June2021/README.md

 	- adding kernels to Jupyter, and
 	- submitting jobs

+- `Intro_to_a_DESI_Release.ipynb` notebook contains a tutorial on accessing and working with data from a DESI data release:
+        - file locations and environment variables
+	- Summary files
+	- Directory structure of redshifts
+	- Opening and viewing co-added spectra
+	- Using desispec tools to view spectra
+	- Viewing redshift information
+	- Combining redshift and spectral information

  This folder also contains auxiliary files that will be helpful during the tutorial.